Skip to main content

 The Use Hierarchical Namespace (Azure Data Lake Storage Gen2) setting applies to Azure Blob Storage when using it as a Remote Server.

 Enable this option when your Azure storage account uses Azure Data Lake Storage Gen2 with hierarchical namespace enabledExternal LinkThis link leads to an external website and will open in a new tab.
-This setting ensures that Files.com interacts with your container using directory-aware semantics that match the storage account configuration.
+With this setting on, Files.com interacts with your container using directory-aware semantics that match the storage account configuration.

 Hierarchical namespace changes how Azure represents and processes folders.
-If this option is not configured to match your Azure storage configuration then directory operations from Files.com will fail or behave inconsistently.
+When this option does not match your Azure storage configuration, directory operations from Files.com fail or behave inconsistently.

 Flat Namespace vs. Hierarchical Namespace